aRod209/machine-learning-playground/README.md

 # machine-learning-playground
-A playground repository to explore Machine Learning algorithms and Data Science
+A playground repository to explore Machine Learning algorithms and Data Science methods and tools.